NYgramps/ccrate/COMPOUND.md

 1 raised to any power remains equal to 1.
 So what happens to the value of the exponential portion of the expression for *a<sub>n</sub>* as the number of compounding periods increases, or equivalently, the compounding intervals become shorter in time?
-Before we can perform any numerical calculations, a specific rate of interest is required, so letsassign *r* = .05, that is, 5 percent.
+Before we can perform any numerical calculations, a specific rate of interest is required, so lets assign *r* = .05, that is, 5 percent.
 The following table is of interest because it suggests that as *n* becomes unboundedly large, the expression appears to actually approach a finite value.
 The last row follows from one of the most celebrated equations in all of calculus: